linmonsv/Django/README.md

 * Context processors
 Context processors are functions that receive the current HttpRequest as an argument and return a dict of data to be added to the rendering context

+# Class-based views
+* structure your views and reuse code by harnessing inheritance and mixins
+* TemplateView is a class, not a function, so we point the URL to the as_view() class method instead
+* CPU time and bandwidth

+## Introduction to class-based views
+## Built-in class-based generic views
+## Form handling with class-based views
+## Using mixins with class-based views